 Administrators should ensure that no offensive language or profanities are used in posts to the group.
-The post must also be relevant to the ethos of the parent page/group/site, and the School ethos.
+The post must also be relevant to the ethos of the parent page/group/site and the School ethos.

-Year group pages are not forums to raise parental issues or concerns as these should be directed to the School via the appropriate channels such as the Stage Coordinator or teacher, Year Patron, Head of School or Principal.
-For example issues regarding changes to school staffing, class sizes and concerns or complaints about upcoming camps, teachers, homework, and schoolwork are not relevant to discuss on social media sites.
+Year group pages are not forums to raise parental issues or concerns.
+These should be directed to the School via the appropriate channels such as the Stage Coordinator or teacher, Year Patron, Head of School or Principal.
+For example, issues regarding changes to school staffing, class sizes and concerns or complaints about upcoming camps, teachers, homework, and schoolwork are not relevant to discuss on social media sites.
 Any concerns raised by parents need to be directed to the School by individuals.
 There should be no expectation that issues discussed on social media forums will be raised by administrators of the Year group page on the Year group’s behalf.
 It is up to the individual/s with the concern to raise it directly with the School.

 The primary objective of Facebook Year group sites is to promote connection and support within a year level and the rest of the School.
 Any other purposes must be kept to personal pages and sites.

 Formal school communications such as letters, team lists and formal documents should not be posted on social media sites.
-Extracts of information to remind parents of events or important occasions can be shared within social media sites such as reminding parents of special dress-up days, school fundraising events, etc.
+Extracts of information to remind parents of events or important occasions can be shared within social media sites, such as reminding parents of special dress-up days, school fundraising events, etc.

 Parent administrators of the Year group site are in a volunteer role and are not required to act as a conduit to the School on behalf of a Year group.

 Any queries about the use of Facebook, Instagram and other forms of social media for communication between families at the School can and should be referred to the Director of Community Engagement.